nathanieltan/CompArchFinal/docs/index.md

     | F |  $20| $1E|
 The code for the linear counter module can be found in commonComponents.v

+### Sweep Unit
+Inputs:
+1 bit 120 Hz clk
+3 bit sweepPeriod
+3 bit shift
+1 bit negate
+1 bit enable
+11 bit timerPeriod

+Outputs:
+11 bit outValue

+The sweep unit controls the frequency of the pulse channel.
+When the enable flag is low it outputs timerPeriod.
+When enable is high it updates the period of the pulse channel.
+It contains a counter incremented by the 120 Hz clk.
+Whenever the couner reaches sweepPeriod the outValue is either increased or decreased, depending on the negate flag.
+The new period is determined using the logic below.

+negateFlag is low:
+new period = outValue + (outValue >> sweepShift)
+negateFlag is high:
+new period = outValue - (outValue >> sweepShift)

+The code for the swwep unit can be found in frequency.v

+### Envelope Generator
+1 bit 21.47 Mhz clk
+1 bit 240 Hz clk

 ## Pulse Channel
+Inputs:
+1 bit 21.47 Mhz clk
+1 bit 240 Hz clk
+1 bit 120 Hz clk
+8 bit register $4000
+8 bit register $4001
+8 bit register $4002
+8 bit register $4003

+Outputs:
+4 bit wave

+The pulse channel consists of a sweep unit, a recangle generator, an envelope generator, and a length counter.

+The output of the pulse channel is a rectangular wave.
+The frequency of the wave is determined by the sweep unit, and the amplitude is determined by the envelope generator.
+The sweep unit produces pulses with a reularly updating frequency.
+It conains a timer with a period controled by register $4002.

 ## Triangle Channel
 The triangle channel consists of a timer, triangle sequencer, linear counter and length counter.